danb35/zpscan-scale/README.md

 ## Usage
 In the TrueNAS web UI, set a cron job to run the `zpscan-scale.sh` script on your desired schedule; I'd suggest somewhere between every 15 minutes and every hour.

+## Status
+As noted above, this script has received minimal testing.
+It's been shown to work with a Supermicro SAS2 expander backplane on one system.
+It's expected, but hasn't been shown, to work with other SAS backplanes.
+It's unlikely that it will work when a disk has completely failed to the extent that it's no longer seen by the kernel.